soaxelbrooke/phrase/README.md

 ### Transforming Text

 ```
-$ echo "The weather channel is great for when I want to check the weather!" | phrase transform --label 6001 -
+$ echo "The weather channel is great for when I want to check the weather!" | phrase transform --label Weather -
 The Weather_Channel is great for when I_want_to check_the_weather!
 ```